rnapoles/ecommerce-impl/README.md

 # ecommerce-impl
-A simple e-commerce implementation in diferent programming languages and techs.
+A simple e-commerce project exercise implementation in diferent programming languages and techs.
 Using a Clean Architecture.

 ### Data model